nautobot/nautobot-ansible/docs/getting_started/contributing/modules/update_module.rst

 The main reason for updating an existing module is to either deprecate an option or add new options.
 We'll discuss the different methods for these options.

-New Option - Doesn't correlate to different NetBox models
+New Option - Doesn't correlate to different Nautobot models
 --------------------------------------------------------------

-There are times when you need to add a new option to a module that doesn't require resolving to other models within NetBox.
-An example is adding a new interface type to ``netbox_device_interface`` module and only requires a documentation and argument spec update.
+There are times when you need to add a new option to a module that doesn't require resolving to other models within Nautobot.
+An example is adding a new interface type to ``device_interface`` module and only requires a documentation and argument spec update.

 Another example is adding a ``dns_name`` field that is just a text field.
 The only updates that need to be made are to the ``DOCUMENTATION``, ``EXAMPLES`` and ``argument_spec`` within the module.